csiz/hex-single-motor-mini-drive/circuits/readme.md

 [ ] Think about connectors better, drop USB (the esp32 will have USB-C).
 [ ] Drop voltage regulator and rely on master board for 3.3V; filter it though.
 [ ] Look for thinner IDC connector, and definitely SMD version for easier routing, use of space behind connector.
+[ ] Add voltage probes for the phase connectors so we can measure voltage both during driving and open connections.
+We need to measure driving voltage to make sure our MOSFETS are turned on and giving us the voltage we command!
+[ ] Use Kelvin sense resistors for the current measurement to avoid the unknown solder resistance.
+[ ] Drop the Hall sensors!

 Need to implement in the circuit